grycap/oscar-landing/content/english/blog/post-elyra-egi-notebook.md

 ![Credentials node](../../images/blog/post-elyra-egi-notebooks/creating_credentials_1.png)

-3. Save these as a JSON file, for instance, also, you can give it a name with the envoiroment variable, for example: `credentials.json`.
+3. Save these as a JSON file, for instance, also, you can give it a name with the environment variable, for example: `credentials.json`.

 ![Credentials node](../../images/blog/post-elyra-egi-notebooks/creating_credentials_2.png)

 This JSON file will be passed as an environment variable to the subsequent nodes in your workflow.

-* NOTE: in this example we will use the token that you have in the EGI so it is not necessary to enter a username and password.
-Below an example how to get the EGI token.
+* NOTE: in this example we will use the OIDC token made available in EGI Notebooks after login, so it is not necessary to enter a username and password to access an OSCAR cluster.
+Below an example how to get the EGI token in EGI Notebook:

 ![Credentials node](../../images/blog/post-elyra-egi-notebooks/get_egi_token.png)